 Draw a rectangle with device.bounding_box which outlines the border.

 Print the text Hello World and the fill has no meaning here except in generate it can be either 0 or 255.

 If you want to plot a pixel then use the point method with X and Y co ordinate to plot.

 Here I use the method line with start co-ordinates (X1,Y1) and end co-ordinates (X2, Y2)

 font = ImageFont.truetype(‘./ssd1306/fonts/Volter__28Goldfish_29.ttf‘,20)

-Here I loading the font to the variable font using the ImageFont.truetype method.
-Here I am using the font Volter__28Goldfish_29.ttf but you can use any ttf font with the complete path.
+Here I am loading the font to a variable called “font” using the ImageFont.truetype method.
+Here I am using the font Volter__28Goldfish_29.ttf , but you can use any ttf font with the complete path.
 The number 20 is the font size you can play around reducing and increasing to see its effect on the screen,

 draw.text((0, 0), “Hello World“, font=font, fill=255)